Is Your Nervous System Out of Balance?

 This is the technology most people mean when they say VNS device.
 It delivers mild electrical impulses through the skin to activate the vagus nerve directly.
 Implantable VNS devices using this principle have been FDA-approved since 1997 for epilepsy and treatment-resistant depression.
 Consumer tVNS devices apply the same fundamental concept non-invasively, targeting the vagus nerve either through the neck (cervical) or the ear (auricular).

-Devices in this guide using tVNS: Pulsetto, Nurosym, Xen by Neuvana, Truvaga
+Devices in this guide using tVNS: Pulsetto, Nuropod, Xen by Neuvana, Truvaga

 Cervical vs. Auricular